xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 > **Insight:**
 > This query identifies which insurance providers drove the most revenue for the hospital in 2024 while also showing how many patients they covered.
 Focusing on high-revenue providers helps hospital management understand which payers contribute most to overall revenue, and which patient populations are largest — useful for strategic planning, resource allocation, and negotiating contracts with insurance companies.

-## Q2: Patients Above Average Billing

-### Business Question
-Which patients had a total billing amount greater than the average total billing across all patients in 2024?
+## Question 2: Which patients had a total billing amount greater than the average total billing across all patients in 2024?

 ### SQL Query
 ```sql